 Nickelodeon teamed up with two astronauts on the International Space Station to demonstrate how slime reacts to microgravity and had kids reproduce those same demonstrations back here on Earth.
 It makes for an amazing 15-minute virtual field trip!

-A collaboration with over 1200 leading museums and archives, Google Arts & Culture is an incredible source for learning about monumental works of art.
+A collaboration with more than 1,200 leading museums and archives, Google Arts & Culture is an incredible source for learning about monumental works of art.
 We recommend the Street View virtual tours as well as Art Zoom guided tours.

 The National Constitution Center serves as a “headquarters for civic education.”
 Their main exhibit, Story of We The People, guides visitors through milestones in America’s history while revealing how the U.S. Constitution is as important today as it was in 1787.
 Check out the Interactive Constitution section, and be sure to watch the virtual tour.

 This living-history museum provides a look into life in an early American community.
 The website offers eight different webcams, featuring areas such as the tavern, the armory, and the market house.